Being Who You Truly Are — And What Your Nervous System Has to Do With It

 Step outside, feel the air, touch something with texture, drink something warm, or notice a scent.
 Your nervous system responds to sensory reality more than to thought.

-⟡ Connect with others who value heart-based presence, or your inner values
+⟡ Be with others who share your inner values

 Let these practices be small, gentle, and woven into your day.
 Remember, what works for you will be unique to you and your nervous system — give yourself permission to explore, to follow what feels good, and to let your body guide you.